mauriziopaul/intro-to-R/_posts/2016-07-05-Lesson-04-apply.md

 How can we get the sums of each column using apply?
 How can we get the median of each column?

-There are also four functions to find the means and the sums of a two-dimensional matrix built-in: `rowSums`, `rowMeans`, `colSums`, `colMeans`.
+There are four functions to find the means and the sums of a two-dimensional matrix built-in: `rowSums`, `rowMeans`, `colSums`, `colMeans`.
 Do you get the same results with these functions that you do with `apply`?

 ### mapply